--m indicates the model rmodel

--v indicates the use of /dev/null as a file interlock to avoid contention

--orm is the name of remote Print Server

--orp is the name of the remote printer on the remote Print Server

--ob3 declares that the remote Print Server is a BSD type
+- -m indicates the model rmodel - -v indicates the use of /dev/null as a file interlock to avoid contention - -orm is the name of remote Print Server - -orp is the name of the remote printer on the remote Print Server - -ob3 declares that the remote Print Server is a BSD type

-NOTE: The "lpshut" command stops the HP spooling system; do not perform when print jobs are active.
+NOTE: The "Ipshut" command stops the HP spooling system; do not perform when print jobs are active.

-The default NIC destination name is d1prn, however, this name can be changed.
-To verify the queue name, print an Ethernet Test Page or telnet to the adapter and run a "list dest" command.
+The default PrintNet destination name is d1prn, however, this name can be changed.
+To verify the queue name, print an Ethernet Test Page or telnet to the print server's IP address and run a "list dest" command.